Priyansh3012/SentimentAnalyzer/README.md

 <4> Model Evaluation (Decision Tree Classifier , Random Forest Classifier , Logistic Regression (Classifier).
 Out of these 3 Logistic Regression gave best results.  )
 <5> Hyperparameter Tuning ( using GridSearchCV)
 <6> Model Selection (Logistic Regression)

+In the frontend I have used Streamlit to create Sentiment Analyzer website.

 NOTE : Plotly graphs and charts may not be rendered in the notebook.